tardate/LittleArduinoProjects/README.md

-# 447 Little Electronics and Arduino Projects
+# 448 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/capacimeter](./BoldportClub/capacimeter) - measuring capacitance with old-school 555 and 4017 digital logic - a Boldport Club remix of a PEAK, Project #31, December 2018.
+> Latest addition:sparkles: [LTC2400](./Electronics101/ADC/LTC2400) - exploring the tips and traps involved in getting accurate readings from the LTC2400 24-bit ADC.

 Just my collection of electronics projects, many involving an Arduino in one way or another.